zichenzhang04/zichenzhang04.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm an undergraduate student at the University of Michigan, majoring in Computer Science.
-I'm passionate about deep learning models, reinforcement learning algorithms, optimization methodologies, and web technologies.
+I'm passionate about deep learning models, web technologies and entrepreneurship.

-I'm interested in working in both academia and industry.
+I’m interested in both the academia and the entrepreneurial world.
+I co-founded Collage, an EdTech startup to assist students with course scheduling.
 I previously served as a research assistant at the U-M Minji Lab and Direct Brain Interface Lab.

 Feel free to contact me at zhangzzc@umich.edu.
 I’m always open to a coffee chat.
 {style="text-align: left;"}